Build, explore, and adventure in your own 3-D generated world.

 Getting Started After Deployment

-If there is a red X over the status bars, or it says old, then your Linode has not finished installing Minecraft.
-Wait a few minutes, then hit Refresh.
+Note: If there is a red X over the status bars or if the word old appears, then your Compute Instance might not have finished installing Minecraft.
+Please double check your IPv4 address, wait a few minutes,and then hit Refresh.